 The WUR Discovery Period Present subfield is set to 1 if the WUR Discovery Period is present in the WUR AP Parameters subfield.
 Otherwise, the WUR Discovery Period Present subfield is set to 0.

+The WUR Discovery Frame Offset Present subfield is set to 1 if the WUR Discovery Frame Offset is present in the WUR AP Parameters subfield.
+Otherwise, the WUR Discovery Frame Offset Present subfield is set to 0.

 The Short-SSID field contains the Short-SSID of the WUR AP identified by the WUR AP Parameters subfield as defined in 9.4.2.170.3 (Calculating the Short-SSID).